San Miguel Beermen: 1984: Gold Eagle Beermen era

-Magnolia Ice Cream/Quench Plus (1985); Magnolia Cheese (1986)
+1985–1986: First Magnolia era

 In 1985, the franchise carried another name as Magnolia Ice Cream (Magnolia was then a division of San Miguel Corporation), a name SMC first used with their team in the Philippine Amateur Basketball League (PABL).
 Former import Norman Black returned to the squad and this time, he was not only their import but as the team's playing coach.
 The Ice Cream Makers made it to the Open Conference finals against powerhouse Great Taste Coffee Makers and lost in six games.
 In the Reinforced Conference, the team became known as Magnolia Quench Plus.
 The Thirst Quenchers were booted out of the semifinals by Great Taste in a playoff game.

 The franchise filed for a leave of absence from the league after the 1985 season.
 In the aftermath of the People Power Revolution, San Miguel Corporation chairman Danding Cojuangco fled the country.

 At the start of the 1986 season, some Magnolia players were absorbed by different teams, newcomer Alaska Milkmen acquired three from Magnolia and signed Norman Black to a one-year contract.
 After a two-conference leave, the SMC franchise returned in the third conference and were known as Magnolia Cheese.
 The new lineup consisted of eight players from the former NCC team; Hector Calma, Samboy Lim, Yves Dignadice, Franz Pumaren, Elmer Reyes, Alfie Almario, Pido Jarencio and Tonichi Yturri.
 Only Manny Paner was the only holdover from the previous Magnolia team.
 They also signed two players straight from the amateur ranks; Alvin Teng and Jeffrey Graves.

-Back as San Miguel Beermen (1987–1988)
+1987–1994: The Ramon Fernandez era

+Following the signings of Ramon Fernandez (left) as a player-coach in 1997 and the acquisition of Norman Black (right) a year later, the Beermen became dominant during the late 1980s and early 1990s with nine championships during that span.

+1987: The return of the Beermen under Norman Black

 In 1987, league pioneer Abet Guidaben was acquired by Magnolia, along with Ricky Cui from the disbanded Manila Beer.
 Playing-coach Norman Black was back in the helm for the Ice Cream Makers and led the team to third-place finishes in the first and second conferences.